mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 A silhouette appeared on the ground.
 It was short, resembling a child, but through the lapping of flames and fabric, the silhouette moved and transformed into two figures.
 One on the ground, and the other hovering over.

 "Do you need help?" he said to them.
-But the kneeling figure ran off toward the back of the pavilion, staying low to the ground.
+But the kneeling figure ran off toward the back of the dome, staying low to the ground.

 "Wait!" he said, but the figure had already disappeared.
 He turned to the person lying on the ground and found Setre.